Hyyeve/MClientTemplate/README.md

 # MClientTemplate
 A Duck Game Client-side mod template with many useful systems

-This is a fairly large project, intended to remove all of the small, annoying systems that people often have to implement themselves when creating mods for Duck Game.
+This is a fairly large project, intended to cover all of the small, annoying systems that people often have to implement themselves when creating mods for Duck Game.

 Specifically, this project currently contains: